atErik/Server-Admin-Scripts/README.md

 Patch-scripts to modify+configure existing open-source mail server project scripts: iRedMail+iRedAdmin, Mail-in-a-Box, etc.

-Check our "Wiki" sub-site under this project.
+Check our "<a href="https://github.com/atErik/Mail-Server-Scripts/wiki">Wiki</a>" sub-site under this project.
 <br /><br />

 We had to start this prject because many mail-server projects/devs are using open-source & free & derived knowledge/scripts, but putting them only in "Paid" editions, instead of making it available for free in open-source edition, so such projects/devs are either violating license or doing injustice.